Pokemon Scarlet And Violet Tips & Tricks

 In the pokeportal, the final option will be the mystery gift, which is basically just a mystery gift that you can get your hands on either by being gifted it by someone, through a code, or anything else.

 You can either choose to get it via the internet, or you can also choose the second option which is to get it via a code or password.
-You can also check your mystery gifts, and you can also check out the poke portal news to know further info about mystery gifts.
+You can also check your mystery gifts, and you can also check out the Poke portal news to know further info about mystery gifts.

 Fast Traveling